Noddy Holder: Personal life

 Holder married dress designer Leandra Russell in 1976.
 They had two daughters and divorced in 1984.
 In 2004, Holder married television producer Suzan Price, with whom he has a son, Django (named after Django Reinhardt).
 Today, Holder lives in Prestbury, Cheshire.

+In 2018, Holder was diagnosed with oesophageal cancer and was expected to live another six months.
+He underwent experimental chemotherapy treatment at the Christie Hospital in Manchester to which he "responded well".
+His battle with cancer was made public in 2023 by his wife Suzan in her monthly column for Cheshire Life magazine.
+She stated that the "experts never like to use the word 'cure', but five years later and he's feeling good and looking great".
+Holder told The Big Issue that he kept his condition private, except to family and close friends, as he did not want people to "think of me as a cancer victim".

+Railway views

-In December 2021, Holder criticised High Speed 2 and claimed more trains could be added to the West Coast Main Line instead.
-One of Holder's houses is located in Cheshire, where the line will pass through.
+In December 2021, Holder criticised the high-speed railway line High Speed 2 and claimed that more trains should be added to the West Coast Main Line and update the West to East coast lines instead.
+The northern extensions have since been cancelled.